jadounrahul/kartsnms/doc/Extensions/Smokeping.md

 [SmokePing](https://oss.oetiker.ch/smokeping/) is a tool which lets us keep track of network latency, and visualise this through RRD graphs.

-LibreNMS has support for both new and pre-existing SmokePing installations.
+KartsNMS has support for both new and pre-existing SmokePing installations.

 For new installations, we can use the `lnms` cli to generate a Smokeping configuration file.